LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 to specify that the preceding wild card should be repeated three times "[a-z]{3}".

-The combining symbol "+" matches one or more repetitions of the preceding wild card.
+The combining symbol "+" matches one or more repetitions of the preceding matcher.
 The expression "[a-z]+" matches any string of lowercase letters.
 This expression matches the strings "a", "green", or "international".
-It does not match "my dog spot" because that string contains characters other than lowercase letters (namely spaces).
+It does not match "$1,544,897.00" because that string does not contain any lowercase letters.

-The combining symbol "+" can be used with the "." wild card to match any string of one or more characters ".+", with the wild card "\\w" to match any word "\\w+", or with the wild card "\\s" to match one or more whitespace characters "\\s+".
+The combining symbol "+" can be used with the "." wild card to match any string of one or more characters (".+"), with the wild card "\\w" to match any word ("\\w+"), or with the wild card "\\s" to match one or more whitespace characters ("\\s+").
 The "+" symbol can also be used with a simple letter to match one or more repetitions of the letter.
 The regular expression "Me+t" matches both the string "Met" and the string "Meet", not to mention "Meeeeeet".

-The combining symbol "*" matches zero or more repetitions of the preceding wild card.
-The "*" symbol can be used with the generic wild card "." to match any string of characters ".*".
+The combining symbol "*" matches zero or more repetitions of the preceding matcher.
+The "*" symbol can be used with the generic wild card "." to match any string of characters (".*").
 The "*" symbol can be used with the whitespace wildcard "\\s" to match a string of whitespace characters.
 For example, the expression "\\s*cat\\s*" will match the string "cat", but also the string " cat ".

 Braces are used to designate a specific number of repetitions of the preceding wild card.
-When the braces contain a single number they designate that the preceding wild card should be matched exactly that number of times. "[a-z]{3}" matches any three lowercase letters.
+When the braces contain a single number they designate that the preceding wild card should be matched exactly that number of times.
+For example, "[a-z]{3}" matches any three lowercase letters.
 When the braces contain two numbers they allow for any number of repetitions from the lower number to the upper number.
-"[a-z]{3,5}" matches any three to five lowercase letters.
+The pattern "[a-z]{3,5}" matches any three to five lowercase letters.
 If the second number is omitted then the braces function similarly to a "+". "[a-z]{3,}" matches any string of lowercase letters with a length of 3 or longer.

 The symbol "?" on its own makes the preceding matcher optional.
 For example, the expression "mee?t" will match either the string "met" or "meet" since the second